Peggy Moffitt: Monokini

 Look was the first to publish, after LIFE refused, a rear view of Moffitt modeling the swimsuit on June 2, 1964, and the following day columnist Carol Bjorkman of Women's Wear Daily published a frontal view picture of Moffitt wearing the suit.
 The photograph became a world-wide news event.
 It became a celebrated image of the extremism of 1960s designs.
-Moffit later said, "It was a political statement.
+Moffitt later said, "It was a political statement.
 It wasn't meant to be worn in public."

 Moffitt tired of the single-minded attention to the images of her modeling the Monokini.
 In 2012, she said of the image, "The shot seen around the world.
 Think of something in your life that took 1/60th of a second to do.
 Now, imagine having to spend the rest of your life talking about it.
-I think it's a beautiful photograph, but oh, am I tired of talking about it.”
+I think it's a beautiful photograph, but oh, am I tired of talking about it."